valhuber/ApiLogicServerTutorial/README.md

 Jupyter Lab Notebook for [API Logic Server](https://github.com/valhuber/ApiLogicServer#readme).

-Under Construction

-Intended for mybinder:
+Use **MyBinder** to avoid any local install:
 1. Click the Binder logo
    * In about 15 seconds, a JupyterLab should open
-2. Open the notebook
+2. Open the notebook, and follow the remaining instructions to configure your workspace

 <figure><img src="https://github.com/valhuber/ApiLogicServer/blob/main/images/tutorial/notebook-workspace.png?raw=true"></figure>

-To run the notebool locally:
+Or, you can **install** to run the notebook locally:
 ```
 git clone https://github.com/valhuber/ApiLogicServerTutorial.git
 cd ApiLogicServerTutorial